 - Click the Entire List button to send to your full list.

-- Click the Selected segments of your list, or specific supporters button to send the email to only certain people.
+- Click the Selected groups of your list, or specific supporters button to send the email to only certain people.
 If you choose this option, you'll be given two additional options:

-- Choose additional supporters to receive this email—You can also add specific supporters if they are not part of the segment you chose.
-Start typing in the search box and all supporters who match your search conditions will be shown.
+- Choose additional supporters to receive this email—You can also add specific supporters if they are not part of the chosen segment.
+Start typing in the search box and you'll see all supporters who match your search conditions.
 Hit the + symbol next to the supporters you want to add.
 You can add as many as you want.